PolymeshAssociation/substrate/README.md

 ## Community & Support

-Join the highly active and supportive community on the [Substrate Stack Exchange](https://substrate.stackexchange.com/) to ask questions about use and problems you run into using this software.
+Join the highly active and supportive community on the [Susbstrate Stack Exchange](https://substrate.stackexchange.com/) to ask questions about use and problems you run into using this software.
 Please do report bugs and [issues here](https://github.com/paritytech/substrate/issues) for anything you suspect requires action in the source.

 ## Contributions & Code of Conduct